hayde0264/CS-Degree/Control-Flow/For.md

 Notice in the picture as long as a task is still running, loops consider this state **true**.
 Once a task finishes, the loop considers the task to be **false**, thus ending the process. "

-Developers depend upon the for loop to scan through a clump of data and, once complete, reveal such data.
+Developers depend upon the for loop to scan through a clump of data and, once complete, reveal or alter such data.

 Below I will instantiate an array containing elements.
 To retrieve the elements within the array, I can instruct my for loop to **loop** through the array **until all the elements are accessed**" at this point, the **condition is considered false**, so the program will end.